Kalvium-Program/lab-js-callback-async-withSolution/README.md

 ### Progression 5:

-copy the entire code from **withoutCallback.js**, and add a callback function just after you push the new cookie to your cookies list. just call the function which creates the cookie for you. check whether - now the third cookie is being printed on your browser or not.
+copy the entire code from **withoutCallback.js**, and add a callback function as an argument to your create cookie function and call the callback function just after you push the new cookie to your cookies list. just call the function which creates the cookie for you and pass the function. which gets all the cookies. check whether - now the third cookie is being printed on your browser or not.

 Happy Coding Kalvium❤️